 FHA cash-out loans can be used to refinance an existing FHA mortgage or non-FHA loan.
 In either case, an FHA cash-out refinance can also include additional money for energy-saving improvements to the home when the borrower applies for a loan that includes an FHA Energy Efficient Mortgage (EEM).

 These extra funds are sometimes discussed as cash back to the borrower, but the fact is that the funds you get through the EEM program may ONLY be used to pay for approved projects to improve the property.
 These funds cannot be used without lender approval.

-FHA Streamline Refinance Loans
+FHA Streamline Refinance Loans: An Option For Later?

-Streamline refinance loans are intended to provide a benefit to the borrower; such benefits can include a lower mortgage payment or a lower interest rate.
+Streamline refinance loans are intended to provide a tangible benefit to the borrower; such benefits can include a lower mortgage payment or a lower interest rate.
 You cannot get cash back on these refi transactions except in the form of a refund for money paid upfront for items later financed into the mortgage.

-FHA Streamline Refinance loans include the EEM option–you can get funds for approved energy-saving improvements similar to the Cash-Out refinance loan rules mentioned above.
+FHA Streamline Refinance loans include the EEM option–you can get funds for approved energy-saving improvements similar to the Cash-Out Refinance loan rules mentioned above.
 And just as with FHA Cash-Out loans, EEM funds cannot be used for any purpose except the approved upgrades to the property.